-Take a page out of the extreme programming (XP) book.
 If you don’t need particular attributes or relationships in your data modeling now, resist the temptation to put them in ‘just in case’.
 As XP puts it, ‘YAGNI’ – standing for ‘You Aren’t Going to Need It’.
 In any case, Analytica makes it easy to change your data modeling later if your business model changes.
 Speculative data modeling is therefore all too likely to be wasted effort.

 Some business models are complex.
 Others cannot easily or reasonably be reduced to simpler forms until you’ve tested the model for sensitivity to different factors.
 However, data modeling that involves too many objects or tables and their attributes will penalize visibility and performance.
 Remember Occam’s Razor: use no more objects and attributes than those necessary to explain something or, if you prefer, the simpler model (out of two equally plausible ones) is often the better one.